 As part of the issuance of this loan agreement, the financing for construction of the Phase I-A was cancelled and outstanding borrowings were included in the principal balance for the Phase I-B agreement.
-There were \$35,598 borrowings outstanding under this agreement at June 30, 2014.
+There were \$11,182,866 in borrowings outstanding under this agreement at June 30, 2015.
+Approximately, \$170,000 of interest related to the outstanding borrowings was capitalized during the year ended June 30, 2015.